 REPORTS TO: Deaf-Blind Services Coordinator

-The Access Technology Coordinator, Deaf-Blind Program (ATC-DB) works directly with the Deaf-Blind Services Coordinator and an off-site team of Deaf-Blind Access Technology Trainers to provide telecommunication equipment (per the federal Deaf-Blind Telecommunication Equipment Program guidelines) and training with Deaf-Blind Californians who are eligible for the Deaf-Blind Equipment Distribution Program (DBEDP).
-While this position is primarily based out of the LightHouse satellite office at the Ed Roberts Campus in Berkeley, this position is a combination of center based and itinerate training throughout northern and southern California.
-Per the DBEDP, recipients can be any age, but must be deaf-blind, which includes persons who are hard of hearing and blind or low vision and hard of hearing.
-The ATC-DB is responsible for providing 1:1 instruction and using an interpreter as required.
+Role Overview: The Access Technology Specialist, Deaf-Blind Program (ATS-DB) works directly with the Deaf-Blind Services Coordinator and an off-site team of Deaf-Blind Access Technology Trainers to provide telecommunication equipment (per the federal Deaf-Blind Telecommunication Equipment Program guidelines) and training with Deaf-Blind Californians who are eligible for the Deaf-Blind Equipment Program (DBEP).
+While this position is primarily based out of the LightHouse satellite office, LightHouse East Bay at the Ed Roberts Campus in Berkeley, ATS-DB provides both center based and itinerate training throughout northern and southern California.
+Per the DBEP, recipients can be any age, but must be deaf-blind, which includes persons who are hard of hearing and blind or low vision and hard of hearing.
+The ATS-DB is responsible for providing 1:1 instruction and using an interpreter as required.

-Bachelor’s degree (preferred) in Computer Science, Rehabilitation Engineering, Rehabilitation Teaching, Teacher of the Visually Impaired or comparable degree with a minimum of three years’ experience teaching AT; OR AA degree / relevant classes in related field with five years’ experience (preferred) in teaching/working with persons who are deaf-blind, blind or low vision or deaf-blind.
+- Bachelor’s degree in Computer Science, Rehabilitation Engineering, Rehabilitation Teaching, Teacher of the Visually Impaired (or a comparable degree) with a minimum of three years’ experience teaching AT; OR an AA degree/relevant classes in a related field with five years’ experience in teaching/working with persons who are deaf-blind, blind or low vision, or deaf

 - Conduct individual training in the use of access technology products and application software for persons who are deaf-blind.